meilisearch/documentation/reference/api/overview.md

 ### Content encoding

-The `Content-Encoding` header compresses the media type.
+The `Content-Encoding` header indicates that the media type is compressed by the given algorithm.
 It improves transfer speed and reduces bandwidth consumption by sending and receiving a smaller, compressed payload.
 The `Accept-Encoding` header indicates the compression algorithm the client understands.
 Meilisearch supports the following compression methods:

 - `br`: uses the [Brotli](https://en.wikipedia.org/wiki/Brotli) algorithm
 - `deflate`: uses the [zlib](https://en.wikipedia.org/wiki/Zlib) structure with the [deflate](https://en.wikipedia.org/wiki/DEFLATE) compression algorithm
-- `gzip`: uses the [Lempel-Ziv](https://en.wikipedia.org/wiki/LZ77_and_LZ78#LZ77) coding (LZ77) with a 32-bit CRC
+- `gzip`: uses the [GZip](https://en.wikipedia.org/wiki/Gzip) algorithm

 #### Request compression

-The code sample below compresses the request using the `Content-Encoding: gzip` header:
+The code sample below uses the `Content-Encoding: gzip` header, indicating that the request body is compressed using the `gzip` algorithm:

 <CodeSamples id="api_reference_request_gzip_1" />